iamsiddharthdas/python-notebook/README.md

-This repo is just my personal learning log of code snippets that helped me understand Python in depth, from the basics to more advanced topics.
+This repo is just my personal learning log of code snippets to understand Python in depth, from the basics to more advanced topics.